Early teal hunting is starting soon. Are you ready?

 When it comes to decoys you may be thinking: "I don't want to buy another expensive set of decoys!"
 We don't blame you.
 Decoys can get expensive.
 But here's the great thing about teal: they aren't very particular when it comes to your decoy spread.

 Some hunters like to use hen mallard decoys in their setups even though mallards are substantially bigger than teals.
 This is mainly because the color of a hen mallard closely resembles that of a teal while migrating.
 Never mind the fact that the mallard decoys are substantially larger than teal.
 Either the birds have bad eyesight, or they just don't care.
-Either way, we're not complaining.
+Either way, it works.
+Teal fly in to these spreads all the time.
+And we're not complaining.
 That's less new equipment to buy this duck season right?

 Why?
 We can't say for certain, but we do know they work.
 I've heard some hunters have cut corners on the spinning wing decoys by using dove decoys.
 It doesn't seem to matter to the birds.
 They're attracted more to the movement than the look of the decoy in this instance.